araalinetworks/api/doc/source/araalictlpython.rst

    :param links: a list of link objects
+   :type links: list of api.Link
-   :param * filters: filter to be applied on the input (of links).
+   :param \*filters: filter to be applied on the input (of links).
 An arbitrary number of filters can be specified.
 There are some predefined filters in the api for common use: api.f.*
+   :type \*filters: lambda returning boolean

    .. function:: accept(* args)